istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 ---
 title: SPIRE
-description: Describes how to configure Istio to integrate with SPIRE to get cryptographic identities through Envoy's SDS API.
+description: How to configure Istio to integrate with SPIRE to get cryptographic identities through Envoy's SDS API.
 weight: 31
 keywords: [kubernetes,spiffe,spire]
 aliases: